golemfactory/golem-gpu-live/README.md

 ## Dependencies

-Before you can create the live image and ISO, you need to install several dependencies.
+Before you can create the live image, you need to install several dependencies.
 Run the following command to install them:

 ```shell
 sudo apt install \